bholloway/resolve-url-loader/readme.md

 Where `url()` statements are created in a SASS mixin the file may be expected to be relative to the mixin.
 Obviously this is **not** the desired behaviour.

-This may be beacuse [rework](https://github.com/reworkcss/rework) is limited in how it works with the `sass-loader` source maps.
+This may be because [rework](https://github.com/reworkcss/rework) is limited in how it works with the `sass-loader` source maps.

 Unfortunately you need to work around this until we can investigate other solutions.